Mukosi Freddy Mulaudzi

 Mukosi Freddy Mulaudzi (born 1962), known as The Limpopo Serial Killer, is a South African robber, rapist and serial killer who murdered a total of 13 people from 1990 to 2006, until his capture in July 2006.
 He was given 11 life sentences for his crimes.

 Murders

 Mulaudzi, who was initially imprisoned for two separate murders and an armed robbery committed in 1990, managed to break out of the Baviaanspoort Prison in Pretoria in 1996.
 Ever since then, he started committing crimes, beginning in 2004.
-During that year, he attempted to murder thrice, broke into houses two times, committed two armed robberies and assaults twice, all committed in the Siloam and Levubu areas.
+During that year, he attempted to murder thrice, broke into houses two times, and committed two armed robberies and assaults twice, all committed in the Siloam and Levubu areas.

 Onwards, from 2005 to 2006, he started committing violent murders, and among his victims were: